-Proposals that have an adverse impact on nature conservation interests will not be supported.
+Proposals that have an adverse impact on nature conservation and biodiversity will not be supported.

 - 11.8 Colyton Parish Council supports the further provision of allotments, community orchards and composting as part of planning to deliver "the social, recreational and cultural facilities and services the community needs" (NPPF para.
 92).
 Community consultation in 2018 has shown strong support for additional community-based horticultural opportunities. - 11.9 There are currently 19 allotments in the Parish at a large allotment area on Mount Hill, Colyton.
 Many have been split into halves or quarters to accommodate the demand, thus allowing a total of 42 allotment holders to work the land.
 The Parish Council maintains a register of those interested in having an allotment.
-There is currently (in 2018) a waiting list for allotments.
+At the beginning of 2021 there was a small waiting list for allotments.
 The availability of such facilities encourages healthier lifestyle and healthy leisure pursuits.
-If the trend of providing smaller garden on new developments continues, this exacerbates the need for an increased supply of allotment or community gardening space. - 11.10 Policy Coly18 relates not just to the provision of allotments but to other forms of community horticulture and supports the Parish Council's policy of not just meeting the local demand for allotments, but also encouraging more community-based horticulture.
-This starts with the availability of sites and we believe that land which has no current use should be a focus for such activity. - 11.11 Opportunities to provide more allotments and community orchards, facilitate community composting and encourage more local food growing should also be realised as a direct result of larger new developments, if the demand is there.
+If the trend of providing smaller gardens on new developments continues, this exacerbates the need for an increased supply of allotment or community gardening space. - 11.10 Policy Coly17 relates not just to the provision of allotments but to other forms of community horticulture and supports the Parish Council's policy of not just meeting the local demand for allotments, but also encouraging more community-based horticulture.
+This starts with the availability of sites and we believe that land within reasonable walking distance of residential areas where there is a demand, which has no current use, should be a focus for such activity. - 11.11 Opportunities to provide more allotments and community orchards, facilitate community composting and encourage more local food growing should also be realised as a direct result of larger new developments, if the demand is there.